aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 For any code with direct style, we can convert it into corresponding CPS mechanically, like applying a mathematical theory.
 In the following case, we will implement a task that loads the avatar image from a user.
 The main process is:

-1. loading profile according to the user id and then
+i. loading profile according to the user id

-2. loading avatar images according to the profile
+ii. loading avatar images according to the profile

 ```js
 function loadProfile(id) {